vivek-vishwanath/xv6/README.md

 - If a file is accessed by its owner or `uid` 0 (henceforth `root`), then that access is permitted
-- If the file is accessed for reading by another user (not its owner or root) and its read permission is set (the `PROT_R` bit is `1`), that access is permitted
+- If the file is accessed for reading by another user (not its owner or root) and its read permission is set, that access is permitted
-- If the file is accessed for writing by another user (not its owner or root) and its write permission is set (the `PROT_W` bit is `1`), that access is permitted
+- If the file is accessed for writing by another user (not its owner or root) and its write permission is set, that access is permitted
 - All other accesses are not permitted.

-Operations which are considered file accesses (and their acess types) are:
+You will need to identify any high-level operations which involve file accesses.
+If an operation involves this, you must confirm the specific access type performed is permitted for the given process.
+A sample of operations involving file accesses are included below:
 - directory reads (read)
+- open (read and/or write, depending on the flags)
+- file creation (write to file's directory)
 - exec (read)
-- open (read and/or write, depending on flags)
-- file creation/removal (write to file's directory)
-- stat (read)

 If an operation is not permitted, the system call should return -1, and no changes to the disk or file-system state should occur.
 If the operation is permitted, the operation should occur as they did before the permission system was added.

+**NIT**:
-**NIT**: Directory reads include the "path walk" a filesystem does to open a file in a nested directory.
+- Directory reads include the "path walk" a filesystem does to open a file in a nested directory.
+- When creating or removing a file, the file's full directory path must be readable but ONLY the file's immediate directory needs to be writeable

-By default, all newly created files should be owned by the process that created the file, and have `PROT_R` and `PROT_W` both cleared.
+By default, when the build system creates the disk image `user/fs.img` that xv6 will use in the build directory, all files should be owned by root and both readable and writeable for any user.
+After the disk image is built and xv6 starts, all newly created files should be owned by the process that created the file and have `PROT_R` and `PROT_W` both cleared.
+Details on the disk image can be found below.

 ### System Call Interface